New York Mayor Bill de Blasio drops 2020 presidential bid

 De Blasio struggled to achieve the breakout moment he needed to stand out in the crowded Democratic field.
 After a strong performance in the first round of debates in June he flubbed a campaign appearance in Miami by quoting Che Guevara.
 De Blasio said he did not know that the slogan “Hasta la victoria siempre!” was associated with Guevara, a leader of the Cuban Revolution who is reviled by much of Miami’s Cuban population.

 De Blasio boasted of his administration’s record on police reform but was followed around on the campaign trail both by protesters from the city’s largest police union and by hecklers demanding that he fire the officers involved in the 2014 death of Eric Garner on Staten Island.
 The protests did not end after the Aug.
 19 firing of Officer Daniel Pantaleo, who placed Garner in the chokehold that contributed to his death.
-An activist attending de Blasio’s Aug.
-25 CNN town hall shouted, “What about Lieutenant Bannon?
-What about Officer Ramos? … What about other officers?” referring to officers who were also present during Garner’s arrest.
+An activist interrupted de Blasio’s Aug.
+25 CNN town hall to demand that other officers who were also present during Garner’s arrest be fired.

+Critics complained that de Blasio, who is term-limited and must leave office at the end of 2021, was running for president because he was bored with his day job.

+The New York Post, a frequent de Blasio antagonist, reported that records showed that the mayor spent only seven hours at City Hall in May, the month he announced his presidential race.
+(The mayor’s office challenged that figure, saying it was actually 11 hours.)

+De Blasio countered that he was fully engaged with running the city despite his frequent trips to early-voting states, but his meet-and-greets there drew sparse crowds and never produced a spark that could have ignited a serious presidential campaign.

+The campaign descended into farce at one point when de Blasio Skyped into a union conference in Iowa but a technical glitch made him sound like a chipmunk.

-The mayor had announced his presidential run by heading to the Statue of Liberty, where he said the country is in an “identity crisis” around immigration, which he called “the founding and unifying element of the American experience.”
+De Blasio announced his presidential run by heading to the Statue of Liberty, where he said the country is in an “identity crisis” around immigration, which he called “the founding and unifying element of the American experience.”

 “We are figuring out who we are,” he said then.
 “There are American values we need to return to and fight for in order to achieve our greatest potential.”